 This article provides a basic introduction to Kentik Detect, with answers to the following questions:

 Kentik Detect is an open, scalable platform for collecting, analyzing, and visualizing network traffic and performance.
 Providing instant access to both real-time and historical data, Kentik Detect alerts operators to performance issues and attacks while providing fast, simple tools that help isolate, identify, and explain unusual activity or behavior.
-Our purpose-built data platform sets up in minutes and integrates with each operator’s own tools and systems using industry standard SQL and the Kentik REST API.
+Our purpose-built data platform sets up in minutes and integrates with each operator’s own tools and systems using Kentik REST APIs.
 The Kentik Detect portal is a Web-based user interface that allows you to configure Kentik Detect, run sophisticated analytics on your network traffic data, and protect your network with alerts and mitigation.

 The main data source for Kentik Detect is “flow” data.
-A flow is a collection of packets that traverses a device, such as a router, switch, or host, and shares certain properties including protocol and source and destination IP address About Flow.
+A flow is a collection of packets that traverses a device, such as a router, switch, or host, and shares certain properties including protocol and source and destination IP address (see About Flow).
 If a given device is configured to enable it, flow data can be collected in a cache and exported by sending it to a specified destination (e.g. Kentik Detect) at a specified interval.
 The primary protocols in use for flow are sFlow, IPFIX, and NetFlow version 9 or version 5.

 The flow data collected by Kentik Detect is augmented with a variety of additional data that is correlated and stored in time series flow records within the Kentik Data Engine, Kentik Detect’s distributed back end.
 These data types include the following (for a more detailed look at what’s stored in KDE, see Main Table Schema).

 - SNMP: Used to determine interface names/descriptions and to validate flow levels (see SNMP OID Polling).

 - GeoIP: Used to determine country, region, and city of flow source and destination.